Origin of speech

-Monkeys, apes and humans, like many other animals, have evolved specialized mechanisms for producing sound for purposes of social communication.
+Non-human primates, like many other animals, have evolved specialized mechanisms for producing sounds for purposes of social communication.
 On the other hand, no monkey or ape uses its tongue for such purposes.
 The human species' unprecedented use of the tongue, lips and other moveable parts seems to place speech in a quite separate category, making its evolutionary emergence an intriguing theoretical challenge in the eyes of many scholars.